 Any win notification that arrives by bulk mail should be treated with a great deal of suspicion.

-Any company could make a minor mistake when typing out a win notification.
-However, glaring errors in spelling, grammar, and punctuation should set off red flags in your mind.
+Any company can make a minor mistake when typing out a win notification.
+However, multiple or glaring errors are a bad sign.

 Many sweepstakes scams originate outside of the United States and Canada, and the people who write the scam letters are often not proficient in English.

 Be very cautious of any win notices that have a lot of errors, use strange or stilted language, and otherwise sound "off."